 Joint Labour Committees can draft up an Employment Regulation Order (ERO), setting out the employment conditions and minimum rates of pay for the sector they represent.
-Then, they submit the draft ERO to the Labour Court for review.
+They send the draft ERO to the Labour Court for review.

-If the Labour Court agrees with the terms set out in the draft ERO, then the ERO will be sent to the Minister for Enterprise, Trade and Employment.
-When the Minister signs the ERO, it is given statutory effect, which means it becomes legally binding.
+If the Labour Court agrees with the terms set out in the draft ERO, the ERO will be sent to the Minister for Enterprise, Trade and Employment.
+When the Minister signs the ERO, it is given statutory effect, which means it becomes law.

-There are currently 2 EROs in force, for the contract cleaning and security industries.
+There are currently 3 EROs in force, for the contract cleaning, security and early learning and childcare sector.